amoldlive/sql-examples/README.md

 # sql-training
-	This package helps you to understand SL and plsql concepts
+	This package helps you to understand SQL and plsql concepts

+# Tools-Details
+	 MYSQL , DBeaver

 # Author-Details
 	Author ->   Amol Dhawale
 	Since ->    December 2022